malan88/malan88/README.md

 Hi,

-I'm Michael, a hobbyist developer with a [ton of experience in Flask and SQLAlchemy][0].
+I'm Michael, a developer with a [ton of experience in Flask and SQLAlchemy][0].

 You can see my portfolio site at [standingwater.io][1] and my blog next door at